FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

 This concludes the initial configuration of the Wonderful Wino Addon itself.
 If you want to take it to the next level please consult the **Documentation tab** to forge ahead.  or.....

-### For the best experience, please view the full documentation (with working links) on our dedicated site:
+### For the best experience, please view the full documentation on our dedicated site:

 ## [Click Here to Open the Wonderful Wino Documentation](https://frankjaco.github.io/homeassistant-wwino-addon/)